Rabitt

-Yik Nam Jason Wu (born August 2, 1993), known professionally as Rabitt, is an Grammy Award and Emmy Award nominated record producer and songwriter from Hong Kong, now based in Los Angeles, CA. Rabitt has produced and written songs for Andy Grammer, Kiiara, Charlotte Lawrence, VÉRITÉ, Álvaro Soler, Eric Nam, Ingrid Andress, and others.
+Yik Nam Jason Wu (born August 2, 1993), known professionally as Rabitt, is a Grammy Award and Emmy Award nominated record producer and songwriter from Hong Kong, now based in Los Angeles, CA. Rabitt has produced and written songs for Andy Grammer, Anyma, Kiiara, Charlotte Lawrence, VÉRITÉ, Álvaro Soler, Eric Nam, Ingrid Andress, and others.

 Early life and education

 Wu was born and raised in Hong Kong.
 He started playing piano at the age of 5 and soon developed a passion for the drums.
 He then attended Berklee College of Music in 2011 and moved to Los Angeles, California shortly after graduation.
 It was at Berklee where he would meet the woman who would eventually sign him to her label, Kara DioGuardi, CEO of Arthouse Entertainment.
 DioGuardi is a visiting scholar with expertise in songwriting at Berklee.

 Wu credits his parents' moral and financial support with allowing him to succeed in the music industry.

 In 2014, Wu signed his first publishing deal with Universal Music Publishing and Arthouse Entertainment.
 The deal helped him obtain the visa necessary to stay in the United States after finishing school.